mcorliss7239/corliss-dataviz-portfolio/critique-by-design.md

 This visualization was published on Page 2, an ESPN sports column that ran from 2000 to 2012.
 The primary audience is sports fans who are using the page for sports-related news.
 I chose this visualization because I was curious to see what sports were at the top and which were at the bottom.
 This is a topic that sports fan can continually argue about.

-[Sport Rankings](https://www.espn.com/espn/page2/sportSkills) - “Degree of Difficulty: Sport Rankings.”
+[Sport Rankings](https://www.espn.com/espn/page2/sportSkills), Source: “Degree of Difficulty: Sport Rankings.”
 ESPN, ESPN Internet Ventures, www.espn.com/espn/page2/sportSkills.

 ## Step Two: The Critique